powerhousepro69/videoinfox/readme.md

 ```
 <br />

-#### NEW in v4.7.00 Mpv now saves play postion on quit and added -Mpv Playlist option.
+#### NEW in v4.7.00 Mpv option added to save play postion on quit and added -Mpv Playlist option.

 Download multiple URL User Lists simultaneously.